ApauloH/datasciencecoursera/HelloWorld.md

 date: "July 12, 2015"
 output: html_document
 ---

+##This is a markdown file
+## above line added for Coursera course final project July 2015 Thank you

 This is an R Markdown document.
 Markdown is a simple formatting syntax for authoring HTML, PDF, and MS Word documents.
 For more details on using R Markdown see <http://rmarkdown.rstudio.com>.